China says it supports deployment of Russian forces in Kazakhstan to quell unrest - ExBulletin

 China says it supports deployment of Russian forces in Kazakhstan to quell unrest

-SHANGHAI (Reuters) – China is supporting Russian-led forces deployed in Kazakhstan to help quell the unrest, Chinese Foreign Minister Wang Yi told Russian Foreign Minister Sergey Lavrov on Monday evening.
+SHANGHAI – China is supporting Russian-led forces deployed in Kazakhstan to help calm the unrest, Chinese Foreign Minister Wang Yi told Russian Foreign Minister Sergey Lavrov on Monday evening.

 In a phone call between the two sides and summarized by Chinese state media, Wang said China supports the Kazakh president’s assessment that the source of the unrest was terrorist activity.

-Wang added that China and Russia should “oppose external forces that interfere with the internal affairs of Central Asian countries” and prevent “color revolutions” and “three evil forces” from causing chaos. , according to the reading.
+Wang added that China and Russia should oppose external forces that interfere with the internal affairs of Central Asian countries and prevent Color Revolutions and the Three Evil Forces from causing chaos, according to the reading.

 Government buildings in Kazakhstan were briefly captured or set on fire in several cities over the past week as initially peaceful protests against rising fuel prices turned violent.
 The troops were ordered to shoot to kill to quell an uprising across the country.